Koalasoft/siquesi/README.txt

 2. Disable blocks that are not needed

 NOTES:
-1. The logo is set static in themes/siquesi/templates/page.html.twig
+1. The logo is set staticly at themes/siquesi/templates/page.html.twig